-Neo-nazi teen who threatened to attack migrants in Dover admits terror offences
+Neo-Nazi teen who threatened to attack migrants in Dover admits terror offences

 The teenagers were arrested at their family homes in a coordinated police operation on 22 September.

-The younger boy downloaded footage of the Christchurch terror attack - where a gunman filmed himself shooting 51 Muslim worshippers dead at mosques, in March 2020 - when he was 14 years old.
+The younger boy had downloaded footage of the Christchurch terror attack – in which a gunman filmed himself shooting 51 Muslim worshippers dead at mosques in March 2020 – when he was 14 years old.

-The following month, the older defendant made videos involving Nazis shooting victims in concentration camps, Adolf Hitler, and a woman singing that “all Jews should die, race mixing is a sin”.
+The following month, the older defendant made videos involving Adolf Hitler, Nazis shooting victims in concentration camps, and a woman singing: “All Jews should die, race mixing is a sin”.
 He was 15 at the time.

 The same boy had made numerous internet searches relating to guns, weapons and bombs.